myhorreum/myhorreum.github.io/projects/project-7.md

 ## ELK Stack (Elasticsearch + Logstash + Kibana) :

 * Installed ELK Stack components and fitted it in accordance to the organization's firewall.
 * Ran the Logstash pipeline with a syslog configuration in order to receive and interpret logs from a syslog instance.
-Specifically, we wanted to search for SSLVPN logins, SSLVPN logouts, and rejected authentication attempts.
+Specifically, we wanted to search for SSLVPN logins, SSLVPN logouts, and rejected authentication attempts that were hitting the firewall.
 * Created a custom grok filter to parse the syslog data for our specific use-case.
 * Automated reporting in Kibana.